krobelus/rate-experiments/README.md

 figure @fig:cross-rate-d-drat-trim shows that `rate` is faster than `DRAT-trim` on most instances.

-![Correlation of the number of concrete reason deletions and the absolute runtime overhead of checking specified DRAT.](p/correlation-reason-deletions-time-delta.pdf){#fig:correlation-reason-deletions-time-delta}
+![Juxtaposition of the number of reason deletions and the absolute runtime overhead of checking specified DRAT.](p/correlation-reason-deletions-time-delta-percent.pdf){#fig:correlation-reason-deletions-time-delta-percent}

-![Correlation of the number of concrete reason deletions and the absolute overhead in terms of memory usage of checking specified DRAT.](p/correlation-reason-deletions-space-delta.pdf){#fig:correlation-reason-deletions-space-delta}
+![Juxtaposition of the number of reason deletions and the absolute overhead in terms of memory usage of checking specified DRAT.](p/correlation-reason-deletions-space-delta-percent.pdf){#fig:correlation-reason-deletions-space-delta-percent}

 5.2 Overhead of Reason Deletions
 --------------------------------

+Figure @fig:correlation-reason-deletions-time-delta-percent suggests
-Figure @fig:correlation-reason-deletions-time-delta suggests that a large number of (either concrete or unique) reason deletions brings about some runtime overhead in `rate` when checking specified DRAT as opposed to operational DRAT.
-A significant overhead in memory consumption occurs in only one instance, which also has a high number of concrete reason deletions, see figure @fig:correlation-reason-deletions-space-delta.
+that a large number of reason deletions brings about some runtime overhead in `rate` when checking specified DRAT as opposed to operational DRAT.
+The same seems to hold for the number of unique reason deletions.
+A significant overhead in memory consumption occurs in only one instance, which also has a high number of reason deletions, see figure
+@fig:correlation-reason-deletions-space-delta-percent.
 Note that this overhead also occurs for proofs that contain no unique reason deletions.
-For this class of proofs, the overhead could be easily remedied with a small change to the checking algorithm.
-However, it is not yet clear to us how this should be done ideally.
-Assuming solvers produced proofs without unique reason deletions where non-unique reason deletions occur only after addition of the unit clause that would obsolete other potential reasons, this would be trivial.
-This class of proofs is the one that is produced by solvers using the second variant of the patches from \todo{update}[section 3][3.
-Solvers].

 6. Conclusion
 =============

-We have provided some evidence to our hypothesis that checking specified DRAT is, on average, as expensive as checking operational DRAT, but an excessive number of concrete or unique reason deletions can make it more costly.

-We encourage SAT solver developers to to apply our patch to their `MiniSat`-based solvers in order to create proofs that are correct under either flavor and do not require the workaround of skipping unit deletions.
+In [Section 3][3.
+DRAT Proofs without Deletions of Unique Reason Clauses] we have explained why operational DRAT is required to verify `DRUPMiniSat`-based solvers' proofs.
+We have proposed a patch for these solvers in order to create proofs that are correct under either flavor and do not require the workaround of skipping unit deletions.

+Specified DRAT is necessary to verify solvers' inprocessing steps that employ deletions of unique reason clauses [@rebola2018two].
+We implement an efficient checker, `rate`, that supports both specified and operational DRAT.
+Furthermore specified DRAT comes with the advantage that the accumulated formula is easy to compute without performing unit propagation.
+This enables us to produce SICK certificates which are small, efficiently checkable witnesses of a proof's incorrectness and check them with an independent tool.
+They report which proof step failed, which can be used to trace back bugs in solvers and checkers.

+One of the research questions was whether specified DRAT can be checked as efficiently as operational DRAT.
+Based on our benchmarks we provided evidence that the cost for specified DRAT is, on average, the same but an excessive number of reason deletions can make it significantly more costly.

 7. Future Work
 ==============

-While our checker for specified DRAT is not really any more useful than one for operational DRAT in terms of checking SAT solvers' unsatisfiability results, it might be useful for checking inprocessing steps with unique reason deletions Additionally it can be extended to support new proof formats.

-If a checker for specified DRAT were to be adopted, it might be beneficial to implement a way to handle non-unique reason deletions more efficiently than `rate` does, ideas for doing so are described in \todo{update}[Overhead of Reason Deletions].
+If a checker for specified DRAT were to be adopted, it might be beneficial to implement a way to handle deletions of non-unique reasons more efficiently than `rate` does.
+These deletions do not alter the shared UP-model, but `rate` does not know this.
+An optimization could consist of a simple criterion to determine if whether some reason clause is unique.
+A simple criterion is as follows: if a reason clause for some literal $l$ is deleted, check if unit clause
+$\{l\}$ is in the formula.
+If it is, then the deleted reason is not unique and the shared UP-model will definitely not change.
+This criterion might be sufficient for the proofs produced by the second variant of the patches from [section 3][3.
+DRAT Proofs without Deletions of Unique Reason Clauses].

-Current DRAT checkers are heavily optimized for speed but they keep the entire input proof and the resulting LRAT certificate in memory.
+State-of-the-art DRAT checkers are heavily optimized for speed but they keep the entire input proof and the resulting LRAT proof in memory.
 If the available memory is at premium, some changes could be made to do backwards checking as the proof instructions are read.
 Additionally, the LRAT proof could be output on-the-fly as well, with some postprocessing to fix the clause IDs.